Skip to main content

 (A) A non-complying employer may apply to the administrator of the bureau of workers' compensation for settlement of its liability to the state insurance fund.
 The request shall:

 (1) Be submitted to the bureau by the employer concerned or by its duly authorized representative.
-The bureau may hold a request in abeyance until it is properly completed, and the applicant shall be notified accordingly;
+The bureau may hold a request in abeyance until it is properly completed, and will notify the applicant of its response accordingly;

 (2) Clearly set forth the circumstances by reason of which the proposed settlement is deemed desirable;